ielab/ielab.github.io/projects.md

 * [USSC Caselaw Collection](https://github.com/ielab/ussc-caselaw-collection): A collection for evaluating Case Law IR systems
 * [SIGIR2017 Systematic Reviews Collection](https://github.com/ielab/SIGIR2017-PICO-Collection): A collection for evaluating IR systems for Systematic Reviews, with PICO annotations

-#### Research tutorials and teaching material

-* [Elastic4IR](https://github.com/ielab/elastic4IR): Tutorial and resources for using Elastic for information retrieval experiments.
-The tutorial was designed for the [SIGIR 2017 Lucene for Information Access and Retrieval Research (LIARR)](https://liarr2017.github.io/).
-* [Health Search Tutorial](https://github.com/ielab/health-search-tutorial): Tutorials and resources on health information retrieval problems, methods and resources, covering aspects from clinicians to consumers.
-This tutorial has been given, in different formats, at SIGIR 2018, RUSSIR 2018, AFIRM 2018, WSDM 2019.
-* [AFIRM 2019 IR in Practice](https://github.com/ielab/afirm2019): Material about using Elasticsearch for information retrieval experiments, presented at the 2019 ACM SIGIR/SIGKDD Africa Summer School on Machine Learning for Data Mining and Search.